 My love of dance started very young.
 I declared myself a ballerina at two years old, and danced competitively until I was 18.
-My mom believed in providing us with varied athletic opportunities, so I also become a proficient swimmer, could swing a bat like I meant it, and learned how to skate.
+My mom believed in providing us with varied athletic opportunities.
 Thanks to her, I developed not only a love for dance, but a keen interest in many physical activities!
-Team sports and outdoor pursuits dominated my time as a teen, and I developed a love for rowing and adventure racing after graduating university.
+Team sports and outdoor pursuits dominated my time as a teen, and I developed a love for rowing and adventure racing after graduating from university.

 These days career demands and motherhood mean I engage in new physical adventures less often than I’d like, but I maintain a simple goal: to be able to enjoy being active with my family for my entire life.

 As is the story for many people, movement has not always felt good for me.
 After enduring two car accidents, giving birth to my five children and experiencing other sports-related wear and tear, the joy that used to come from moving my body was lost to me.

 I found excellent therapists to help me heal.
 Treatments would include a few therapeutic exercises which were helpful in rehabilitating my injuries, but I found myself craving something more.

 I wanted integrated hands-on therapy with a dedicated therapeutic exercise program that could help me completely recover, return to function, and get back to my usual exercise routine and fitness level.

 The concept for this company was based on my own inability to find this service anywhere.
 I decided to create a therapeutic practice approach which would help people feel better, then help them exercise effectively so they could move better.